Political fallout is spreading ahead of an oil slick that weather forecasters warn might reach Gulf Coast beaches by this weekend.

 Crist stung his environmental allies in 2008 when he began to soften his stance on drilling.
 He embraced then-presidential candidate John McCain's call for exploratory drilling off the Florida coast, citing high gasoline prices and the "suffering" of Florida residents.
 The flip-flop was immediately condemned by Barack Obama, who campaigned on the proposition that renewed oil and gas exploration would have little effect on consumer prices.

 Now Crist and Obama may again be exchanging positions.
 The president so far remains committed to his new pro-drilling policies.
 Crist, on the other hand, appeared to be rethinking his support after taking an aerial survey of the spill with state Environmental Secretary Michael Sole Tuesday afternoon.
-According to the Pensacola News Journal, Crist called the spill "absolutely unbelievable in its magnitude" and said that operations like Deepwater Horizon rig were "not far enough ... not safe enough, and obviously not clean enough."
+According to reports, Crist called the spill "absolutely unbelievable in its magnitude" and said that operations like Deepwater Horizon rig were "not far enough ... not safe enough, and obviously not clean enough."

 There are also high-stake state politics in play.
 Crist is in a losing battle for the GOP Senate nomination with Marco Rubio.
 He's under wilting pressure from national Republicans to step aside in favor of the surging Miami lawyer, and Crist is now openly entertaining the idea of an independent Senate candidacy.
 With Rubio firmly in the pro-drilling camp, the specter of crude oil washing up on Florida's white sand beaches at the height of tourist season may give Crist an emotionally charged wedge issue — should he choose to bolt the GOP.
 An announcement is expected on Thursday.